 What other treatments are available?

-Antibiotics and Achilles tendons: Which are helpful?
+Antibiotics and Achilles tendons: which are helpful?

 Why does recovery take so long after antibiotic-induced tendonitis?

-Can fluoroquinolones cause other musculoskeletal problems in addition to tendonitis?
+Can fluoroquinolones cause other musculoskeletal problems?

-Final word from Sportdoctorlondon about antibiotic tendon damage
+Final word from Sport Doctor London about antibiotic tendon damage

 Thank you very much Dr. Masci for the info.